 - From the list of metrics, choose Calculated metrics > Cost of service metric, then click Apply.
 Explore displays the total cost of service for all tracked time spent on tickets.

 Now, you can add attributes to the Columns or Rows panel to slice this cost data to your needs.
 For example, add the Ticket ID attribute to see the cost for each ticket, or the Assignee name attribute to see the cost for each assignee.

 You can change the display format of this metric to dollar amounts from the display format page of the chart configuration menu ( ) .
 By slicing this metric by various attributes, you can produce detailed cost estimates for different parts of your organization.

-For more help, see Creating queries.
+For more help, see Creating reports.